LaloGarces/Smart-Contract-Solidity/README.md

 In the case of My Ether Wallet, you can use the ZIP file uploaded in the repository.

-### Follow the next steps:
+### Use the next code:

-1. Use the code provided
+You can personalize your own "Crypto" replacing Lalo Coins for the name of the coin you want.
+Remember, this is only a demo so the Cryptocurrencies created in this Smart Contract has value of $0

  ```
 // SPDX-License-Identifier: UNLICENSED